-Twyla S. O'Callaghan, MS, LAPC, NCC
+Twyla S. O'Callaghan, APC, NCC, CCTP

-Another passion Twyla has is working with adult adoptees, adoption adjustments, and transnational adoptees.
+Another passion Twyla has is working with adult adoptees, adoption adjustments, transracial and transnational adoptees.
 In her experience, she understands the importance and complexity of how attachment, multicultural integration, and identity unfold in each person's life.
 The development and grief of adoptees is a lifelong process.

 Twyla S. O'Callaghan is operating under the direction and supervision of the Clinical Director, Andrew R. Warnecke, LPC.